 To make the perfect blackberry jelly, the first step is to ensure that your berries are firm and ripe.
 You can use a colander to sort and wash the berries, and remove any stems or caps.
 Crush the berries using a food processor or a potato masher.
 If they are very seedy, put part or all of them through a sieve or a food mill.

 Before you start making the jelly, you need to sterilize your equipment.
 This includes your metal canning lids, Mason jars, and any other utensils you will be using.
 You can do this by boiling them in water for a few minutes.
 Make sure you follow the manufacturer’s directions for preparing the metal canning lids.

 Blackberry Jelly Recipe

 1/4 tsp. butter

 *Note: If you are going to make a lot of jam and/or jelly, then you HAVE to try this powdered pectin that you can buy in bulk from Amazon.
 Six tablespoons of this pectin is the equivalent to one box of Suregel pectin.
 This is the ONLY way to buy pectin inexpensively if you are going to buy a lot of it (like I do!).

 You can prepare this recipe with any kind of berry.
 You can also combine berries if you want a mixed berry jelly.
 Just make sure you end up with 3 1/2 c. juice to prepare the jelly.

+Wash blackberries and remove stems.
 Place blackberries in large stock pot with about 1 c. water to keep them from sticking to bottom of pot.
 Bring to boil and simmer for about 10 minutes, or until blackberries are soft.